top of page

 Enrolment

-An online enrolment form must be completed for each child before they are permitted to attend any MK Programme.
-At the time of enrolment into any MK Programme guardians must acknowldege they have read, undrstood and agree to MK Terms and Conditions and agree to abide by MK Policies and Procedures.
-A copy of the MK Policies and Procedures is available to view on-site to at all times.
+At the time of enrolment into any Magnificent Kids Programme, parents/guardians must acknowledge that they have read, understood and agree to the Magnificent Kids Terms and Conditions and agree to abide by all Magnificent Kids Policies and Procedures.
+A copy of the Magnificent Kids Policies and Procedures is available to view on-site at all times upon request.

 Attendance, Absence and Non-Arrival